ciphermenial/ciphermenial.github.io/_posts/2026-05-15-incus-oci-immich.md

   path: assets/img/title/incus-oci-immich.svg
 ---

-I originally install [Immich](https://immich.app/) on my Incus setup with Docker inside an LXC Container.
-Since I have been using OCI containers more I thought I would try get Immich running like that.
+I originally installed [Immich](https://immich.app/) on my Incus setup with Docker inside an LXC Container.
+Since I have been using OCI containers more I thought I would try get Immich running on them instead.
 In my setup I am installing Immich server on my main Incus host and the Immich Machine Learning on a secondary host that has an Nvidia GPU.

 ## Immich Server Container
 ### Prerequisites